Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

 ![Credentials](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/TeamsAppSetupPolicy-Credentialspage.png)

-It will assign the policy to user.\
+It will assign the policy to user

                           ........................................

 For Bulk users use `TeamsAppsetuppolicy - Bulk users`